jpmckinney/open_source_canada/README.md

 ### Add GitHub organizations to [@cdngovrepos](https://twitter.com/cdngovrepos)

 `cdngovrepos` is a Twitter bot that tweets every time any Canadian government opens a new repo on GitHub.
-It uses IFTTT.
+It uses one IFTTT applet per GitHub organization to send the tweets.
 IFTTT applets can only be created manually.
 (I attempted to automate the process using the Web Console, but I couldn't trigger the selection of services or the configuring of the organization and message.)

-My process for adding new organizations to IFTTT is:
+My process for adding a new IFTTT applet is:

 #### Setup

 1. Copy the message `{{RepositoryName}} is a new repo by {{OwnerUsername}}: {{RepositoryURL}}` into a text editor
 1. Run `bundle exec rake organizations` to get a list of organizations to add
 1. Copy the list of organizations into the same file in the text editor
-1. Add `https://ifttt.com/create/` to the Bookmarks Toolbar
+1. Add `https://ifttt.com/create/` to the browser's bookmarks toolbar
-1. Zoom all the way out
+1. Zoom the browser all the way out

 #### Repeat